-- 1. Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and/or SATS PSP. - 2.
-Salary includes AWS and employer's CPF for the year ended 31 March 2017. - 3.
-Variable bonus comprises both actual performance bonus and economic value added (EVA) bonus which were paid out in FY2016-17 in respect of FY2015-16 Company and individual performance. - 4.
-Denotes the base awards of shares granted under the SATS RSP and the SATS PSP for FY2016-17 on 1 August 2016.
-The final number of RSP award will range from 0% to 120% of the initial grant and is contingent on the achievement of pre-determined target a one-year performance period and will vest equally over a three-year period.
-The final number of PSP award will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined target over a three-year performance period. - 5.
-The fair value at allocation for the SATS RSP and SATS PSP for FY2016-17 is at \$3.73 per share and \$1.39 per share respectively. - 6.
-The above table reflects the remuneration of the employees who hold the rank of Executive Vice President and above, who are the Relevant Key Management Personnel of the Company.
+5. Denotes the base awards of shares granted under the SATS RSP and the SATS PSP for FY2017-18 on 1 August 2017.
+The final number of shares under the RSP award will range from 0% to 120% of the initial grant and is contingent on the achievement of pre-determined targets over a one-year performance period and will vest equally over a three-year period.
+The final number of shares under the PSP award will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined targets over a three-year period.

+The fair value at allocation for the SATS RSP and SATS PSP for FY2017-18 is \$4.60 and \$1.75 respectively.

+7. The above table reflects the remuneration of the employees who hold the rank of Executive Vice President and above, who are the Relevant Key Management Personnel of the Company.

-The aggregate total compensation paid to the Relevant Key Management Personnel (who are not also Directors or the PCEO as at the date of this report) was \$\$2,412,500.
+The aggregate total compensation paid to the Relevant Key Management Personnel (who are not also Directors or the PCEO) was \$\$3,189,100.

-No immediate family members of any Director or of the PCEO were employed by the Company or any of its related companies during FY2016-17.
+No immediate family members of any Director or of the PCEO were employed by the Company or any of its related companies during FY2017-18.